Rose-Chrétien de la Neuville

-Rose-Chrétien de la Neuville (1741 - 17 July 1794) was a French Carmelite nun and one of the Martyrs of Compiègne.
+Rose-Chrétien de la Neuville, OCD (1741 - 17 July 1794) was a French Discalced Carmelite nun killed during the French Revolution.
+She was beatified as one of the Martyrs of Compiègne in 1906.

 Background

 She married young but was widowed.
 She took vows as a choir nun in 1777, taking the religious name Julie Louise of Jesus.
 In 1794, de la Neuville was guillotined in Place du Trône Renversé in Paris.

 On 27 May 1906, the Carmelite Martyrs of Compiègne were beatified by Pope Pius X.